Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Getting_Started/Getting Started with Ameba.rst

 Step 3.
 Upload
 ~~~~~~~~~~~~~~

-Please make sure board is connected to computer, then click “Sketch” -> “Upload”.
+Please make sure board is connected to computer, then click "Sketch" -> "Upload".

 The Arduino IDE will compile first then upload.
 Users are required to enter the upload mode of the board.
 To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.

-Additionally, if the board has the hardware updates and enabled “Auto Flash Mode”, please ignore above instruction.
+Additionally, if the board has the hardware updates and enabled "Auto Flash Mode", please ignore above instruction.

 |image12|